adibaulia/bellows/README.md

 Flatten and expand golang maps and structs

 ## Features
 There are some existing golang flatten/expand implementations, but they are targeted to specific use-cases, and none of them flatten Structs.
-This one doesn't do Slices, but the feature could be added.

 This `Flatten` will skip parsing a Map that does not have a String as the index.